groundhogg/form/submission_handler/after

 Additional Considerations:

-• Always check for the existence of properties or methods before using them to avoid errors, especially if you're not certain about the structure of the $submission or $contact objects.
+send_custom_emailor methods likeupdate_metaare defined elsewhere in your plugin or theme if they are not part of Groundhogg's API. - Always check for the existence of properties or methods before using them to avoid errors, especially if you're not certain about the structure of the

 This approach allows you to extend the functionality of Groundhogg's form submission process without modifying its core code, which is beneficial for plugin updates and maintenance.